wsong1985/Diabetes_Analysis/README.md

    <img src="Images/Neural Network Model Hyperparameters.PNG" width=200>
    <img src="Images/Neural Network Model Performance.PNG" width=400>

-## Summary
+## Conculsion

+There was a technical challenge encountered when attempting deploy app to the web service, Heroku.
+The size of the original bundle was 900mb, but the web services limit is 500mb.
+This was solved by creating a new development environment.
+After testing the app, the error message showed what libraries were required and followed the instructions to download them.
+This reduced the bundle size to around 270mb.
+If we had a resource with more detailed data to create more accurate machine learning models to predict the probability of a patient having diabetes.
-Based on the results, the neural network model discovered using Keras-Tuner outperformed the other machine learning models with an accuracy of approximately 0.855.
+Neural network model discovered from using Keras-Tuner outperformed the other machine learning models with an accuracy of approximately 0.855.
+The BMI, age & physical health are the most significant risk factors for Diabetes.